 What you need to know

-Vital statistics: Around 11,300 undergrads.
+Vital statistics: Over 17,000 students and 3,224 staff.
 Most popular subjects are engineering, sciences, design, sports science and business management.
 Sandwich placements are available on 65 per cent of degrees.
 The university claims to be one of the top 20 targeted by large graduate employers and its careers centre has been voted as one of the top ten.
-Phenomenally successful in sport, Loughborough has won the national student sports title, BUCS, for the last 32 years.
+Phenomenally successful in sport, Loughborough has won the national student sports title, BUCS, for the last 33 years.
 Voted England's Best Student Experience for six consecutive years in the Times league table.

 Added value: Some degree programmes are designed and sponsored by the giants of UK industry with the £10m Henry Ford College sited on campus.
 Has the UK's leading sports scholarship programme.
 Fantastic sports facilities, as you'd expect: two sports halls, a fitness training suite, a high performance strength and conditioning gym, a dance studio, a 50m swimming pool, five squash courts, three floodlit pitches, an all-weather athletics track, acres of playing fields, eight indoor and three outdoor tennis courts, an international standard hockey pitch, a badminton centre with four courts, a gymnastics research centre, the ECB's national high performance cricket centre, a netball centre with two courts and an indoor athletics training centre.
 A development due to open in 2015 is expanding Loughborough into London with an academic campus offering postgrad education at the Queen Elizabeth Olympic Park.

 Any accommodation?
 Yes- a room is guaranteed for all new undergrads who have made Loughborough their firm choice and applied for accommodation before the end of July.
-Rents range between £76 for an 'extra small', self-catered room to £168.50 for a large, catered en-suite.
-Self-contained units are few and far between.
+Catered rooms are from £4,702, with self-catering from £3,131 per year.

 Transport links: Loughborough station is two miles away and lies on the Sheffield to London St Pancras line.
 One mile from the M1 with good bus links to campus from the station and town.
 Cycling is an easy option and East Midlands Airport is a fifteen minute drive.

-Bursaries: Up to £9,000 of financial support is available over 3 years with the Loughborough Scholarship Programme depending on your household income.
+Bursaries: Up to £6,000 of financial support is available over 3 years with the Loughborough Scholarship Programme depending on your household income.
 There is also a massive sports scholarship scheme.
-All students have the opportunity to undertake a year-long work placement which normally comes with a salary and can help with university costs.
+Other bursaries including the Development Trust Scholarship, which adds up to £9,000 over three years.

 The fun stuff